Del-Tango/BlueCipher/README.md

 [ **DESCRIPTION** ]: Book Cipher Automation Tool

 Book ciphers are an old-school, slow and strong style of encryption that maps each character in a message to three numbers - the page number, line number on that page, and character number on that line.
-BC uses the following format:
+BC uses the following ciphertext format:

     [ FORMAT ]: <page>-<line>-<character>